Instructions for Authors

 Our editor begins the review process by forwarding potentially publishable papers to our Review Board.
 Reviewers comment on manuscripts and then return them to the editor, who makes the final selection.
 Authors can expect to hear about the disposition of their manuscripts within three months.
 If a manuscript is chosen for publication, the author will receive an edited version of the manuscript for approval.
-We will send to each author five copies of the issue in which the article appears.
+We will send to each author two copies of the issue in which the article appears.

 Call for Papers

 An Invitation from

 Daniel Frank, Executive Editor

 Published biannually, Schools: Studies in Education is a refereed international education journal for pre K-12 educators, administrators, university professors, and others who work with school-aged students.